willstMSFT/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

     - Add Allow Windows Spotlight on Action Center (User)
     - Add Allow Windows Tips
     - Add Configure Windows Spotlight on Lock Screen (User)
-1. In configuration settings, ensure the following are de-selected:
+1. In configuration settings, ensure the following are deselected:
     - Disable Cloud Optimized Content
 1. In configuration settings, ensure the following are selected or set to ‘Allow’:
     - Enable delivery of organizational messages (User)